globalworkspace/terms-of-use/README.md

-> In effect: 07/16/2024
+In effect: 07/16/2024
-> Last update: 07/16/2024
+Last update: 07/16/2024

 > [!WARNING]
 > Failure to follow these terms may result in a permanent ban from our services.

 # Introduction

-Welcome to Global's Terms Of Use, this tells you how to use Global correctly.
+Welcome to Global's Terms Of Use, this tells you how to use Global's correctly.

 ## 1.
   Make sure you respect other users, do not treat someone differently because of their race, religion, political position, or any other opinion.